Agentic systems are still in the artisanal era

 Moving from craft to structure makes a system more repeatable, but it also makes its limits easier to see.

-Once work has to move across multiple stages, throughput is no longer set by individual brilliance.
-It is set by sequencing, coordination, and the slowest point in the flow.
+Once work has to move across multiple stages, throughput is set by sequencing, coordination, and the slowest point in the flow.

 👉 Part 3: Agentic systems are bound by the same fundamental limits